Chiefs HC Andy Reid provides injury updates after Wednesday practice

 - Oops!Something went wrong.Please try again later.

-The team did have one player back at practice to start the week.
-Clyde Edwards-Helaire practiced in some capacity on Wednesday.
-Reid is cautiously optimistic with Edwards-Helaire, who has missed the past three games with a shoulder injury.
-The second-year running back was a limited participant to start off last week, but he was ultimately shut down for the following two days.
+“Yeah, they did good today,” Reid said of Fenton and Williams.
+“They moved around good.”

-“Listen, he moved around well,” Reid said.
-“We’ll see how he is tomorrow and how he back-to-back’s these things.
-I don’t want to (predict) anything.
-I said it last week and I was wrong, so, we’ll just see how he does as we go forward.”
+Both Fenton and Williams seem to have a chance to make their return to action in the AFC title game.
+Given their impact earlier this season, they’d both be welcomed additions for this game.

-We’ll have more updates on exact practice participation when the injury report is released later today.
+We’ll have more injury updates later this afternoon when the first injury report for both the Chiefs and Bengals is released.

 List